dansleboby/CanonWebAPI/README.md

 # CanonWebAPI

+> **⚠️ BETA SOFTWARE**: This project is currently in beta stage.
+While functional, it may contain bugs and is subject to breaking changes.
+Use with caution in production environments.

 A web API for remotely controlling Canon DSLR and mirrorless cameras.
-This project utilizes the Canon EDSDK to communicate with the camera.
+This project utilizes the Canon EDSDK to communicate with the camera and includes automatic update capabilities.

 ## Features